 Ready to start working on your wedding ‘do?
-Before you start scrolling through pages of updos, beachy waves and trendy hair accessories, you’ll want to have a stylist picked out.
+Before you start scrolling through pages of updos, beachy waves and trendy wedding hair accessories, you’ll want to have a wedding hair stylist picked out.
 Don’t know where to start?
-From hashing out your ideal hairstyle to signing the contract and everything between, these tips and tricks should help you land the best stylist for your big day.
+From hashing out your ideal wedding hairstyle to signing the contract and everything between, these tips and tricks should help you land the best wedding hair stylist for your big day.

 Here’s how to choose your wedding hairstylist.